JasonDai1219/NBA_data_analysis/README.md

 - We can tell that the `Salary` of NBA players has a roughly linear relationship with other numerical variables, thus, we would use `Linear Regression`.
 However, it is important to verify that degree 1 polynomial regression(Linear Regression) is indeed the best choice, so we would perform a `cross-validation` to see which degree works the best for us.

 ## Model creation
-- After using `cross validation`, we realized that degree x is the most optimal degree to use in our model.
+- Best Hyperparameter: After using `cross validation`, we realized that degree x is the most optimal degree to use in our model.
+- Overall Model:
+- Model performance: